WSET Level 1 Award in Sake ONLINE

 Results are normally known up to 3 weeks later, however with the current working restrictions in the UK due to Covid-19, results can take up to 6 weeks at present.
 WSET inform us by email and as soon as we know we will inform you by email.
 The certificate and metal lapel pin for successful candidates will follow from London shortly afterwards.

-If you are unsuccessful, you are able to retake the exam without having to retake the course if you do not wish to.
-The cost to resit the exam is currently R1,050.
-Please contact us for potential dates.
+If you are unsuccessful, you are able to retake the exam without having to retake the course.
+The cost to resit the RI exam is currently R1,600.